+(3) A gambling license applicant with a loan from a regulated lender, that was acquired prior to receiving a gambling license, must disclose that loan, including all coborrowers, guarantors, or pledgors, to the department in the application.
 Following that disclosure, the department must complete a suitability investigation under the requirements of 23-5-176, MCA, of all coborrowers, guarantors, or pledgors who are not an owner of the license.
-No coborrower, guarantor, or pledgor may make a payment on a gambling licensee's loan until the department has determined the payor meets the requirements of 23-5-176, MCA. - (4) A gambling licensee that acquires a loan from a regulated lender must disclose that loan, including all coborrowers, guarantors, or pledgors, no later than the first license renewal following the licensee's receipt of funds under the loan.
-Following that disclosure, the department must complete a suitability investigation under the requirements of 23-5-176, MCA, of all coborrowers, guarantors, or pledgors who are not an owner of the licensed entity.
-No coborrower, guarantor, or pledgor may make a payment on the licensee's loan until the department has determined the payor meets the requirements of 23-5-176, MCA. - (5) A licensee with a loan from a regulated lender must, within 90 days of a coborrower's, guarantor's, or pledgor's payment on the loan, submit to the department on Form 45 all mandatory disclosures and related documentation. - (5) A loan guaranter must annually elect to treat payments made under a loan guarantee agreement as loans, paid in capital, or other equity contributions, as required by the Internal Revenue Code.
+No coborrower, guarantor, or pledgor may make a payment on a gambling licensee's loan until the department has determined the payor meets the requirements of 23-5-176, MCA.

+(4) A gambling licensee that acquires a loan from a regulated lender must disclose that loan, including all coborrowers, guarantors, or pledgors, no later than the first license renewal following the licensee's receipt of funds under the loan.
+Following that disclosure, the department must complete a suitability investigation under the requirements of 23-5-176, MCA, of all coborrowers, guarantors, or pledgors who are not an owner of the licensee's loan until the department has determined the payor meets the requirements of 23-5-176, MCA.

+(5) A licensee with a loan from a regulated lender must, within 90 days of a coborrower's, guarantor's, or pledgor's payment on the loan, submit to the department on Form 45 all mandatory disclosures and related documentation.

+(5) A loan guarantor must annually elect to treat payments made under a loan guarantee agreement as loans, paid in capital, or other equity contributions, as required by the Internal Revenue Code.

-- (a) If the guarantor elects to treat the payments as loans to the licensee, the licensee must follow requirements for disclosing noninstitutional lenders found in ARM 23.16.120(7). - (b) If the guaranter elects to treat payments as an equity contribution, and such election changes the percentage of ownership in the license, an amended license application must be filed with the department at the time of the election to disclose the change. - (6) A licensee participating as a coborrower, guarantor, or pledgor, in a nonlicensee's loan from a regulated lender, must disclose to the department that loan and all parties to the loan no later than the first license renewal following closing of the loan.
+(a) If the guarantor elects to treat the payments as loans to the licensee, the licensee must follow requirements for disclosing noninstitutional lenders found in ARM 23.16.120(7).

+(b) If the guarantor elects to treat payments as an equity contribution, and such election changes the percentage of ownership in the license, an amended license application must be filed with the department at the time of the election to disclose the change.

+(6) A licensee participating as a coborrower, guarantor, or pledgor, in a nonlicensee's loan from a regulated lender, must disclose to the department that loan and all parties to the loan no later than the first license renewal following closing of the loan.
 Following that disclosure, each party to the loan must undergo a suitability investigation by the department under 23-5-176, MCA.
-The licensee may not make a payment on the borrower's loan until the department has determined all parties meet the requirements of 23-5-176, MCA. - (7) A licensee participating as a coborrower, guarantor, or pledgor, in a nonlicensee's loan from a regulated lender must, within 90 days of a making a payment on the borrower's loan, submit to the department on Form 45 all mandatory disclosures and related documentation.
+The licensee may not make a payment on the borrower's loan until the department has determined all parties meet the requirements of 23-5-176, MCA.

+(7) A licensee participating as a coborrower, guarantor, or pledgor, in a nonlicensee's loan from a regulated lender must, within 90 days of a making a payment on the borrower's loan, submit to the department on Form 45 all mandatory disclosures and related documentation.